SeanShubin/condorcet-specification/README.md

 - You have the right to personally verify that your vote was tallied correctly
 - You have the right to be free from coercion in how you vote  This right is secured by implementing secret ballot
 - Limited only by the constraints necessarily imposed by secret ballot, you have the right to be maximally assured that your vote was not diluted by illegitimate votes
-- You have the right to express your preferences completely, by ranking all choices in your preferred order
+- You have the right to have your complete preferences taken into account, by ranking all choices in your preferred order
 - You have the right to vote honestly, without having to choose the lessor of two evils for fear your honest vote will work against you  This right is secured by implementing the condorcet criterion

 ## One example implementation of these voting rights